coecms/Hybrid_downscaling/README.md

 - operator
 - hydroeval

-The script takes advantage of the ```torch.multiprocessing``` library to parallelise the loop over grid cells.
+The script takes advantage of the ```torch.multiprocessing``` library to parallelise the loop over multiple grid cells.

 The script reads data from

 ```
 /g/data/w97/sho561/Downscale/BARRA/Training_Testing_new/
 ```
-And create new files in
+And creates new files in

 ```
 /g/data/w97/sho561/Downscale/BARRA/Models_new/
 /g/data/w97/sho561/Downscale/BARRA/Prediction_Evaluation_new/
 ```

-## Ruinning MLP in serial
+## Running MLP in serial
 ---------------------------------------------------------------------------

 Main scripts: